MitaliRafaliya30/EndtoEnd-Airbnb-Project/README.md

 ---

 ## Why This Project Matters

-This project simulates a real-world data engineering pipeline used in modern data-driven organizations.
+This project reflects real-world data engineering practices used in modern organizations.

-It demonstrates:
+It demonstrates my ability to:
-- Scalable data architecture design
+- Design scalable data pipelines
-- Data transformation best practices
+- Build transformation workflows using dbt
-- Automated workflow orchestration
+- Orchestrate pipelines using Airflow
-- Business-focused analytics delivery
+- Deliver business insights through dashboards

-This aligns with industry standards followed in companies using modern data stack tools.
+It showcases end-to-end ownership from raw data to analytics.

 ---